 With the Funnels report, you can pinpoint where they drop off.
 And if you want to see whether users come back to your site over time, then you can view the Retention report.

-Other Mixpanel reports include Singal, which helps to identify actions that drive conversions.
-You can even measure the performance of your campaigns and new product features through the Impact report.
+Other Mixpanel reports include Signal, which helps to identify actions that drive conversions.

 Mixpanel offers more than 50 integrations with popular SaaS software such as data warehouses, A/B testing tools, messaging services, CRMs, and more.